 Zello also offers a paid version of the app for businesses and organizations.

 Voxer: voice messaging system

 Voxer records your voice messages so your contacts can listen to them later on, much like WhatsApp.
 Like the Zello app, Voxer wants you to create an account using your phone number and email so it can access your contacts.
-Unlike Zello though, Voxer is more of a group or one-on-one voice chat tool, rather than a social media network that offers channels to people with shared interests.
-Instead of connecting with Voxer users via an open network, you connect with people through your contact list.
-That being said, Voxer is not anonymous and it requires an internet connection.
+Voxer users connect via an open network, with people through your contact list.
+Voxer is not anonymous and it requires an internet connection.